Svd2db-v2 README

 Download

-This release contains a sample stm32f051.svd and svd2db.db database so you don’t have to build any to test ./readdb
+This release contains a sample stm32f051.svd and svd2db.db database so you don’t have to build anything to test by running ./readdb

 Changelog for V2